Unemployment benefits: how do green card holders and other immigrants apply

-The purpose of unemployment insurance is to help you when you are in search of a new job.
-It provides temporary financial support, expecting you to actively seek a new job.
+The purpose of unemployment insurance is to help you when you are looking for a new job.
+It provides temporary financial support with the expectation that you will actively seek new work.

 Unemployment benefits are not a type of social benefits, it is insurance.
 The cost of unemployment insurance is paid by the employee and the employer during work during the base period.

 There are three basic requirements for unemployment benefits.
 Applicants must meet all of the following requirements:

 - To be unemployed "not through one's own fault."
 If you were fired due to an outbreak of coronavirus, you meet this requirement.

 - Have enough earned wages or hours worked during the "base period" to receive benefits.
 If you have worked full time during the past 18 months, you will almost certainly fulfill this requirement.
 Each state has its own base period.
 Your allowance is likely to decrease if you have not worked full time or have not worked the entire base period.

 - Быть “Capable and affordable” for work.
 If you have obtained a work permit in the United States, you are complying with this requirement.
 Anyone with a valid green card or work permit is suitable.

 The third claim is important, and it is because of it that some immigrants lose their benefits.
 You must have a valid work permit during the base period, at the time you apply for unemployment benefits, and during the period when you receive benefits.